xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 ### Example

-In this example, we want to retrieve the value of the second cell of the second row in the following HTML table.
-The expected value should be `TestObject`.
+In this example, we want to retrieve the web elements of all cells of the first row in the following HTML table body.
+As shown in the below picture,

 ```groovy
 <table>